Poisson smooth structures on stratified symplectic spaces: Conclusions

+In this paper we have worked out a natural refinement of the concept of a smooth structure on a stratified space, which is well suited for the study of stratified symplectic spaces.
+In this refined concept there are two natural classes of smooth structures on stratified symplectic spaces: weakly symplectic smooth structures and Poisson smooth structures.
+We show that Poisson smooth structures on stratified symplectic spaces $X$, especially those are also weakly symplectic, enjoy many properties of symplectic manifolds, if the regular strata of $X$ are of the same dimension.
+We suggest to study stratified symplectic spaces, whose regular strata are of varying dimension, for future works.

-{\bf Acknowledgement} H.V.L. and J.V. are supported in part by Grant of ASCR Nr100190701.
-P.S. is supported in part by MSM 0021620839 and GACR 20108/0397.
+{\bf Funding} This work was supported by RVO: 67985840 and by Grant of ASCR Nr100190701 (H.V.
+L. and J. V.), by MSM 0021620839 and GACR 20108/0397 (P.S.).
 A part of this paper was written while H.V.L. was visiting the ASSMS, GCU, Lahore-Pakistan.
 She thanks ASSMS for their hospitality and financial support.

+{\bf Acknowledgement} H.V.L. thanks Dmitry Panyushev and Nguyen Tien Zung for discussions, which have helped to shape the final form of this paper.

 , \\ , \\ ,